cartant/blog/content/stopped-notifications/index.md

 ## Version 7

-In version 7, this traversal is no longer performed.
-In all situations — not just in `subscribe` — errors are sent to the observer as notifications.
-However, if the observer is stopped, the notification is then sent to a configurable function, allowing the developer to take an appropriate action.
-If no configuration is provided, the stopped notifications are swallowed.
+In version 7, the traversal will no longer be performed.
+In all situations, errors will be sent to observers as notifications.
+However, if the observer is stopped, the notification will then be sent to a configurable function, allowing the developer to take an appropriate action.
+If no configuration is provided — the default — the stopped notifications will be swallowed.

 An example configuration looks like this: